Skip to main content

 An all-country version of each questionnaire type weight is then constructed by combining the individual country samples and rescaling final individual country weights so that weighted sample country proportions match the respective country population (age 16 years or over) proportions.

-The all-countries Defra weight is constructed using the same rescaling process described above but using the all-questionnaire individual country weights for England and Wales and the online questionnaire weight for Northern Ireland.
+The all-countries Defra weight is constructed using the same rescaling process described above but using the all-questionnaire individual country weights for England and Wales (and in Scotland where applicable) and the online questionnaire weight for Northern Ireland.

-The combined England & Wales online questionnaire weight is constructed from the online only individual country weights for those countries, as described above.
-Where the all-countries weights are rescaled to match the respective (age 16+) population proportions for all three countries, this weight is rescaled to match just the respective (age 16+) population proportions for England and Wales.
+Where a combined online questionnaire weight is needed that excludes a country because a question is not asked to those respondents (so far, this has just been Northern Ireland), it is constructed from the online only individual country weights for those countries, as described above.
+Where the all-countries weights are rescaled to match the respective (age 16+) population proportions for all countries, this weight is rescaled to match just the respective (age 16+) population proportions.

 ‘Wales & Welsh-England’ standardisation weight